ericanafziger/ping-pong/README.md

+# Ping Pong Application

+#### Website will return list of numbers based on user's input, October 28, 2016

+### By Erica Nafziger

+## Description
+This application allows the user to enter a number.
+It then takes the number and returns a string of numbers counting up to the number the user inputted.
+Numbers divisible by 3 are replaced with "ping"; numbers divisible by 5 are replaced with "pong"; numbers divisible by 15 are replaced with "ping-pong".

+## Specs
 * Application rejects input that is not a number
   * **Example Input: Hello**
   * **Example Return: Please enter a number OR program does not allow non  number to be typed with HTML**